tarwn/lessthandot-hugo/blogs/content/posts/2011-02-01-sql-university-sql-server-reporting-1.md

 **A Word of Caution**

 As with any changes to a system, make sure you back up your files before making changes.
-Also, be aware that some settings can only be changed from the Configuration Manager, and some are internal and can’t be changed at all.
+Also, be aware that some settings can only be changed from the Configuration Manager, and some are internal and can't be changed at all.

 My next post will explore ReportingServicesService, giving you information to make your SSRS installations more customized and powerful.